Coastal Carolina University Quick Facts

 The E. Craig Wall Sr. College of Business Administration is accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

 The Spadoni College of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE) and is approved by the South Carolina Department of Education.

 Coastal Carolina University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).

 The Department of Computer Science is accredited by the Accreditation Board for Engineering and Technology (ABET).

 The Department of Music is accredited by the National Association of Schools of Music (NASM).

 The Department of Theatre is accredited by the National Association of Schools of Theatre (NAST).

-Basketball, Cross Country, Golf, Indoor Track and Field, Lacrosse, Soccer, Softball, Tennis, Outdoor Track and Field, Volleyball
+Basketball, Beach Volleyball, Cross Country, Golf, Indoor Track and Field, Lacrosse, Soccer, Softball, Tennis, Outdoor Track and Field, Volleyball

-Baseball, Basketball, Cross Country, Football (FCS), Golf, Soccer, Tennis, Outdoor Track and Field
+Baseball, Basketball, Cross Country, Football (FBS in 2016), Golf, Soccer, Tennis, Outdoor Track and Field